gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-components.md

 ### Frontmatter

 [Frontmatter](/docs/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) is a set of key-value pairs in your Markdown and MDX files that defines the metadata for a page.
-While authoring new docs and blog posts for the Gatsby site, it may be helpful to understand what frontmatter is available to you.
+While authoring new docs for the Gatsby site, it may be helpful to understand what frontmatter is available to you.

 #### General

 - `title` (string)

-  The title of the doc or blog post.
+  The title of the doc.
 Gatsby renders the value in `og:title`, `<title>` and `<h1>`.

 - `excerpt` (string)